Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/relative-layout.md

 - `RelativeLayout.RightRelativeOffset="0.1"` - view's right is at the position of 0.1 width from the parent's left.
 - `RelativeLayout.TopRelativeOffset="0.0"` - view's top is at the parent's top.
 - `RelativeLayout.BottomRelativeOffset="0.1"` - view's bottom bound is at the position of 0.1 width from the parent's top.
-- `RelativeLayout.FillHorizontal="true"` and `RelativeLayout.FillVertical="true"` - Since the view does not have its Width and Height, the view should be filled the relative position(left, right, top, bottom).
+- `RelativeLayout.FillHorizontal="true"` and `RelativeLayout.FillVertical="true"` - Since the view does not have its Width and Height, the view should be filled with the relative position (left, right, top, and bottom).

 ```xaml
 <View x:name="redView"